gavinlyonsrepo/ER_OLEDM1_CH1115/README.md

 | 5 | drawBitmap() |  Horizontal | setDrawBitmapAddr(false) |

 The drawBitmap function will return an enum with an error code if an error occurs see API  docs.
+For a bitmap with horizontally addressed data, the width must be divisible evenly by 8.
+For a bitmap with vertically addressed data, the height must be divisible evenly by 8.
 See the bitmap example file for more details on each method.
 Bitmaps can be turned to data [here at link]( https://javl.github.io/image2cpp/) .

 ### User adjustments